tteejj/_HELIOS/Copies/_main-helios.txt

-# PMC Terminal v4.2 "Helios" - Main Entry Point
+# PMC Terminal v4.2 "Helios" - Main Entry Point (CORRECTED)
 # This file orchestrates module loading and application startup with the new service architecture

 # Set strict mode for better error handling